 During the reign of King Vajiravudh (King Rama VI), a rebellion broke out in the Malay south that was caused, in part, by new tax requirements in 1922, and in 1923.
 Because the resistance demonstrations assumed political and religious tones and were directed against policies imposed from Bangkok, and since these policies risked attracting British attention, King Vajiravudh redressed the situation by reducing taxes and requiring a new set of laws and regulations that took into consideration the role of Islam in the south.
-The period from 1923 to 1938, therefore, was a period of relative calm.11
+The period from 1923 to 1938, therefore, was a period of relative calm.^{π}

 The events in Thai history following the coup in 1932 that replaced the absolute monarch with martial law exacerbated the Malay situation in the south with the consequent nationalism of Field Marshall Phibun Songkram's government, which lasted between 1938-1944 and again between 1948-1957.
 Phibun's reigns as prime minister of Thailand were marked by a distinct revival of Thai national interest in the southern Malay provinces - a continuation of absolute political authority that had been mirrored in the monarchy.
-Partly the result of the external threat of Communism, and partly the result of the nationalistic mythology of Phibun and its accompanying xenophobia and paranoia, the Malays again became the target of aggressive nationalistic goals and policies.
+Partly the result of the nationalistic mythology of Phibun and its accompanying xenophobia and paranoia, the Malays again became the target of aggressive nationalistic goals and policies.